eomii/rules_ll/README.rst

 -------------------

-``rules_ll`` makes heavy use of upstream dependencies and experimental features to the point of using CI artifacts of Bazel itself to get bugfixes faster.
+``rules_ll`` makes heavy use of upstream dependencies and experimental features to the point of sometimes using non-release CI artifacts of Bazel to get bugfixes faster.
 If something gets deprecated, we remove it.
 This means that the software-side system requirements for ``rules_ll`` tend to be comparatively high.

 Minimum system requirements: